siddharthvij/website/content/home/about.md

-Welcome to my website.
-I am a PhD student in Finance at the NYU Stern School of Business conducting primarily empirical research in banking and corporate finance.
-I am currently on the Finance Job Market and will be available for interviews at the 2018 ASSA meetings in Philadelphia.
+Welcome to my website!
+I am a PhD student in Finance at the New York University Stern School of Business conducting primarily empirical research in banking and corporate finance.

+I'll be joining the [Department of Finance](http://www.terry.uga.edu/academics/offices/finance) in the [Terry College of Business](http://www.terry.uga.edu/) at the [University of Georgia](http://www.uga.edu/) as an Assistant Professor in August 2018.